Kyoto Animation arson attack: Background

-Kyoto Animation is one of Japan's most acclaimed anime studios, known for titles such as The Melancholy of Haruhi Suzumiya, K-On! and Clannad.
+Kyoto Animation is one of Japan's most acclaimed anime studios, known for titles such as The Melancholy of Haruhi Suzumiya, K-On!, Clannad, and Nichijou.
 It has several different locations in Kyoto: Studio 1 (in Fushimi ward); Studio 2 (the head office), and Studio 5.
 Their merchandise development division is in Uji, one train station away from Studio 1.
 The building was used mainly by the animation production staff, and was constructed in 2007.

 In the year leading up to the attack, Kyoto Animation had received over 200 death threats.
 Company president Hideaki Hatta said they did not know if the threats were related to the incident, as they were sent anonymously, but he had informed police and lawyers of them.
-After the National Police Agency were informed of these threats in October 2018, they temporarily patrolled the head office at the time.
+After the National Police Agency was informed of these threats in October 2018, officers temporarily patrolled the head office at the time.